timmoti/beautiful-jekyll/_posts/2017-11-20-boardgames-o-matic-modeling-for-predictions.md

 ![svd_diagram](/img/svd_diagram.png)
 *A sparse User-Item matrix is decomposed(broken down) into 3 components: A user matrix explained by r latent factors, an item matrix explained by r latent factors and a matrix that contains the non-negative singular values in descending order along the its diagonal.
 The singular values determine the magnitude of effect of the latent factors in determining the predictions.
 A dot product of the 3 matrices solves for the larger matrix it was decomposed from.*

-We build a subclass from our base Recommender class to represent the SVD model
+We build a subclass from our base Recommender class to represent the SVD model.
+In it, we will be using the svds function of the scipy sparse library that takes in a sparse matrix and finds the largest k singular values of the matrix where k is the number of latent factors specified.

 ```python
 from scipy.sparse.linalg import svds